-Thai Hermits Yoga is Ascetics self-healing and strengthening for pain relief by using traditional Thai self massage with yoga posture with Breath holding exercise.
-It is the pranayama technique that creates hypoxia the fastest and breath holding called Kumbhaka in pranayama is one of the most revered techniques for controlling energy in your body.
+The Hermit Yoga is Ascetics self-healing and strengthening for pain relief by using traditional Thai self massage with yoga posture with Breath holding exercise.
+It is the pranayama technique that creates hypoxia the fastest and breath holding called Kumbhaka in pranayama is one of the most revered techniques for controlling energy in your body for self healing practices.

-In Thai called "RueSri-Datton" In Thai culture we follow the exercise and believe in the beginning of Thai Massage practice.
+The Hermit yoga or "RueSri-Datton" is in Thai culture we follow the exercise and believe in the beginning of Thai massage and therapeutic.

 True yogis speak of the importance of slowing down your breath in order to experience optimum health and mental clarity.